yungDoom/yungDoom.github.io/_posts/2024-1-4-builded-windows-server-2003-source-code.md

 P.S: it tooks 3-4 hour regardless of your system specs.

-I'm not gonna dive into details too much, thats all you need to know.
+I'm not gonna dive into details too much, thats all you need to know.<br>
+**16/3/2025: I made a guide about how to build win2k3, you can check out my organization for that.**

 ---